delabon/woomotiv/readme.txt

 Absolutely Yes! you can use it on your client sites.

 == Screenshots ==

 1. This screen shot description corresponds to screenshot-1.(png|jpg|jpeg|gif).
 2. This is the second screen shot

 == Changelog ==

+= 2.5.1 =

+* Update: Made the size a little bit bigger.

+= 2.5.0 =

+* New: Replaced the display processing orders filter to an admin setting.
+* Update: Updated Language file.
+* Fix: Fixed bugs.

 = 2.4.0 =